PennBBL/reward2018/README.md

 ## Prior Work

-Prior work corresponding to this attempt can be found in <a href="https://github.com/PennBBL/reward2018/wiki/Reward-File-Management-&-Heudiconv">Anna's wiki</a>.
-Aside from `/data/jux/BBL/projects/reward2018/reward2018/scripts/DownloadingFromXnat/` and various `sandbox`es, most of the scripts in this repository are results of the prior work.
+Prior work corresponding to this attempt can be found in <a href="https://github.com/PennBBL/reward2018/wiki/Reward-File-Management-&-Heudiconv">Anna's repo</a>.
+Aside from `/data/jux/BBL/projects/reward2018/reward2018/scripts/DownloadingFromXnat/` and the `sandbox` directory, most of the scripts in this repository are results of the prior work.

 ## Defining Ground Truth